rnd-forests/icommerce/README.md

 ![](./docs/images/activity-log-event-collaboration.jpg)

 The `activity-log` microservice will collect events from other microservices and store the logs accordingly.
-T300%his microservice doesn't emit any events to outside world (as ilustrated in the above diagram).
-Basicially, this microservice receives events from `order-processor` and `warehouse` microservices.
+This microservice doesn't emit any events to the outside world (as illustrated in the above diagram).
+Basically, this microservice receives events from `order-processor` and `warehouse` microservices.
 Those events include:

 - `User Placed Order`
 - `User Viewed Product`
 - `User Search Products`

-All event will be published to `user:activities` topic.
-On `activity-log` microservice, we define multiple consumers to speed up the event processing performance.
+All events will be published to `user:activities` topic.
+On `activity-log` microservice, we define multiple consumers to speed up the event processing throughput.

 Sample events that are processed by `activity-log` microservice.

-`User Placed Order` Event: this event contains detailed information about the order as well as user request information such as domain, IP address and user agent.
+`User Placed Order` event: this event contains detailed information about the order as well as the user request information such as domain, IP address and user agent.

 ```json
 {